eldronzhou/SDPRX/README.md

 ### Summary Statistics

-The summary statistics should at least contain following columns with the same name, where SNP is the marker name, A1 is the effect allele, A2 is the alternative allele, Z is the Z score for the association statistics (can be calculated as Z = EFFECT / SE), and N is the sample size.
+The EUR/nonEUR summary statistics should have at least following columns with the same name, where SNP is the marker name, A1 is the effect allele, A2 is the alternative allele, Z is the Z score for the association statistics, and N is the sample size.

 ```
 SNP     A1      A2      Z       N